kurzi2704/diamond-dev-tools/README.md

 # deployment of a testnet on remote machines

-the following examples define all nodes (` -- -a`) as target.
+the following examples define all nodes (` -- -a`) as target. use `-- --help` if you want to specify alternative options.

 ## preparing a repo and branch with the data